 Here, we have all the answers to those questions!

 Eyelash extensions aftercare guide:

-- Can I touch or rub my eyes with eyelash extensions?
+- Can I touch or rub my eyes?

-- How often should I clean my lash extensions?
+- How often should I cleanse my extensions?

-- Can I wear mascara or use a lash curler with lash extensions?
+- Can I wear mascara or use a lash curler?

-- When should I book my lash infill appointment?
+- When to book a lash infill appointment

 1. Can I touch or rub my eyes?